kkmille/aws-htc-grid/docs/project/user_guide/configuring_priority_queues.md

 # Configuring Priority Queues

 By default HTC-Grid comes configured with a single task queue implemented via SQS.
-However, HTC-Grid also supports task prioritization which is implemented suing multiple SQS queues.
+However, HTC-Grid also supports task prioritization which is implemented using multiple SQS queues.
 In such configuration each SQS queue corresponds to a specific priority.
-At runtime Agents attempt to pull tasks from the higher priority queues before checking queues containing lower priority.
+At runtime Agents attempt to pull tasks from the higher priority queues before checking queues containing lower priority items.

 To enable multiple priorities the following 3 steps need to be configured prior to HTC-Grid deployment